 Knowledge-producing institutions are any institutions that create bodies of knowledge that shape practice and are based on more than assertion, convention, or opinion.
-Knowledge exports and imports are bodies of knowledge that pass into new institutional arenas and are either appropriated wholesale, or are subjected to processes of testing, refinement, and revision that are consistent with the practices and purposes of the adopting institutional arena.
-The primary knowledge imports are study topics and subterranean tropes and metaphors.
-The primary knowledge exports are idea tests, refinements and formalizations, and critiques without refinements.
-Many exports are not widely or deeply adopted by trade partners, but in rare cases, academic conceptualizations and analyses are so convincing that they transform practice in importing institutional arenas.
+Knowledge exports and imports are bodies of knowledge that pass into new institutional arenas and either are appropriated wholesale or are subjected to processes of testing, refinement, and revision that are consistent with the practices and purposes of the adopting institutional arena.
+The primary knowledge imports into academe are study topics and tropes and metaphors that influence knowledge structures.
+The primary knowledge exports from academe are verification tests, refinements, formalizations, and critiques.
+Many exports are not widely or fully adopted by trade partners, but in rare cases academic conceptualizations and analyses are so convincing that they transform practice in importing institutional arenas.
 Trade routes describe the direction and heaviness of the traffic from one institutional arena to another.
-Barriers to fair trade create corruptions in knowledge products or prevent the circulation of tested ideas.
-These corruptions are typically consistent with the receiving institution’s pre-existing practices and priorities.
+Barriers to fair trade create corruptions in knowledge products or prevent the circulation of academically tested knowledge structures.
+These corruptions are typically consistent with the receiving institution’s preexisting practices and priorities.
 Conceptualizations associated with failed exchanges often tread too closely to fundamental ideological beliefs in the receiving institution’s legitimation repertoire.
-Meta-cognitive metropoles are the centers of adjudication of truth claims.
+Metacognitive metropoles are the centers of adjudication of truth claims.

-I will begin the exposition of this basic vocabulary with a brief discussion of the ways that institutional purposes and work processes shape the development of knowledge structures.
+I will begin my exposition of this basic vocabulary with a brief discussion of the ways that institutional purposes and work processes shape the development of knowledge structures.
 I will then illustrate the vocabulary I am developing to study the institutional geography of knowledge exchange using cases drawn from a variety of institutional settings.
-In the paper I also develop several hypotheses that would be susceptible to systematic empirical investigation using a larger sample of knowledge structures.
+I also develop several hypotheses that would be susceptible to systematic empirical investigation using a larger sample of knowledge structures.

 Institutional Goals and Knowledge Structures

 All institutional arenas have an important incentive to create processes that achieve the ends of the institution—whether these have to do with winning wars, creating profitable products, building commissionable buildings, or filling movie theaters.
-Moreover, every institutional arena operates under historically-developed rules and conventions linked to the achievement of these goals.
+Moreover, every institutional arena operates under historically developed rules and conventions linked to the achievement of these goals.
 Businesses are in competition with one another for long-term growth.
-They are consequently highly motivated to search for systems that sustain market share and foster long term growth under conditions of competition.
+They are consequently highly motivated to search for systems that sustain market share and foster long-term growth under conditions of competition.
 They are also highly motivated to ensure efficient and effective allocation of resources and effort.
-Similarly, the costliness of modern war has led to elaborate planning activities to limit uncertainty to the extent possible, both prior to engagement and in preparation for future conflicts through post-mortems following the secession of hostilities.
+Similarly, the costliness of modern war has led to elaborate planning activities to limit uncertainty to the extent possible, both prior to engagement and in preparation for future conflicts through postmortems following the secession of hostilities.
 Creative teams, by contrast, must enter many competitions, because they will inevitably fail much more often than they succeed.
 Deadline pressures of these competitions have fostered efforts to maximize the likelihood of producing creative and winning design in tight time frames.
 Both academics and their external institutional partners have a particular interest in the testing and refinement of broadly adopted goal-oriented knowledge structures and the practices that derive from them.